Dr Duncan Markham answers common questions…

 Some clients with just a few very specific issues to address might attend fewer appointments.
 Some clients with many difficult issues to address might have training for more than 20 sessions.
 Every client has different needs, goals and abilities.

 New clients are required to prepay their first appointment, but this is still mostly refundable if you need to cancel with good notice.
-All other appointments can be paid on the day or in advance.
+Most other appointments can be paid on the day or in advance.

 We do have audio and video materials to support our clients when they are practising at home.
 We have also developed a special, narrowly focused online accent reduction course, because we do still want to help people who can’t come to face-to-face training.